e-middleton/A1/README.md

 Reflection on your experience with this assignment:

-I didn't work with anybody else for this assignment.
+I didn't work with anybody else for this assignment, I talked to Hanyu (That might not be her name) during office hours, but I just explained why I added loops and we didn't write code together.
 I did attend office hours.
 I did not use any materials other than class notes and Javadoc.